yaadi-Codes/TutYo/README.md

 Login page consist of a header and a form.
 The header will restrict access to two navigation links - 'Dashboard', 'Profile' - until user has logged in.

 The page houses both the login and register view without linking to seperate pages.
-By clicking the 'Sign up' (Login Mode) or 'Sign in' text, the login and register view will be toggled.
+By clicking the 'Sign up' (Login Mode) or 'Sign in' (Register Mode) text, the login and register view will be toggled.

 Should a user who is confirmed to be registered enter an incorrect password 5 times, their account will be locked.
 Recovery is only possible through the Forgot Password option.